The Ratio1 Smart Contracts Ecosystem

 The $R1 utility token

 At the base of this system sits the R1 token, whose maximum supply is hard-coded into the token smart contract.
 It can only be minted or burned by the ND and MND contracts, preventing any unapproved expansion of the token supply.
 This property assures participants that the total token economy remains predictable.
 When someone decides to join the network as a node operator, they first engage with the NDContract, the home of Node Deeds.
 Each Deed is minted as an ERC721 license, purchased in predefined price tiers that are pegged to USD but ultimately paid in R1 tokens.
 The process relies on an external liquidity manager that quotes the token’s price, ensuring the correct conversion from R1 to USD and preventing surprise markups.
-Buyers deposit R1 tokens into the NDContract, which then divides the tokens among a burn address, a liquidity manager for pool growth, and special “company wallets” that fuel the network’s ongoing development.
+Buyers deposit R1 tokens into the NDContract, which then divides the tokens among a burn address, for pool growth, and special “company wallets” that fuel the network’s ongoing development.
 A newly minted Deed license arrives in the buyer’s wallet, representing the right to claim future rewards by lending compute power to the network.

 Node deeds and actual nodes